Right of Way (film)

 Right of Way is a 1983 American made-for-television drama film written by Richard Lees and starring Bette Davis and James Stewart, and directed by George Schaefer.
 The film was originally broadcast on HBO on November 21, 1983.
+It was based on a play by Richard Lees of the same name.

 The film stars film veterans Davis and Stewart as an elderly long-married couple who must decide how to deal with the situation of one of them being diagnosed with a terminal illness.
 Melinda Dillon and Priscilla Morrill also star.

+Right of Way was one of 20 films selected for the seventh Montreal World Film Festival.